INTERVIEW WITH KELLER EASTERLING ABOUT INFRASTRUCTURE AS LANDSCAPE

 Artist Hito Steyerl’s How Not to be Seen: A Fucking Didactic Educational .MOV File (2013) includes some of the same world-city promotional movie tropes you describe in Extrastatecraft and, in a similar register to your book, she commissioned rendered animations as a kind of critique.
 But you can also simultaneously take pleasure in viewing those narrative landscapes knowing that there’s something very off, not entirely sincere about it.
 Do you see a relationship between your work and hers?

 Yes, we’ve both been interested in those sorts of videos.
 Last year when we had a conversation at Artists Space, we talked a little bit about this.
-I pledged to do more research about these city-rendering companies, and last summer we happened to run into each other again in Kiev.
-I think she’d been working on a piece called The Tower about a rendering company in Kharkiv, Ukraine.
-So somehow the title of one of her movies has some kind of version of the word “extrastatecraft.”
-It’s a portrait of a camera-drone pilot in Kurdistan.
-(Laughs.)
+I pledged to do more research about these rendering companies, and last summer we happened to run into each other again in Kiev.
+I think she’d been working on a piece called Tower about a rendering company in Kharkiv, Ukraine.
+It is one of a pair of videos, the other part of which is titled ExtraSpaceCraft — a portrait of a camera-drone pilot in Kurdistan.